uthree/ALiVE-VC/README.md

 # ZVC
-A lightweight vector-search based voice conversion system
+A lightweight vector explore voice conversion system
 (This repository is in the experimental stage.
 Contents are subject to change without notice)

 [日本語](https://github.com/uthree/zvc/blob/main/documents/readme_ja.md)